 - Get help if you are stuck.

-- Students who are unhappy with their placements and want to change are likely to incur a £15 charge.
+- Students who try to change the placement they have been matched to could incur a £15 charge.

 Insurance and Health and Safety

 Employers providing work experience placements must be approved by the Oxfordshire County Council and have insurance to cover young people under the age of 16.
 All the information on health and safety is set out in the Information for Parents leaflet which you can find below.